omidh28/flutter_heatmap_calendar_shamsi/README.md

 [![Build Status](https://travis-ci.org/pedrohff/flutter_heatmap_calendar.svg?branch=master)](https://travis-ci.org/pedrohff/flutter_heatmap_calendar)
 # Flutter Heat Map Calendar
-A Heat Map Calendar based on Github's contributions chart which can be used to visualize values over time
+A Heat Map Calendar based on heatmap_calendar but it also uses shamsi calender instead with some extra options like its bidirectional not just from past to today and also months are localized.

 ![HeatMap Calendar in action](https://thumbs.gfycat.com/ImmaculateRequiredLarva.webp)